davekinkead/school-performance/paper.coffee.md

 ## Methodology

 Computer simulation offers us one way out of this problem.
-Simulation allows us to not only model how we think the world _is_, but to also stipulate how we think the world _should be_.
+Simulation allows us to not only model how we think the world _is_, but to also specify how we think the world _should be_.
 It allows us to know the causal relationships _within_ the model with certainty because they are explicitly stipulated in code _ex ante_.
-With causality known by stipulation, we can then observe the empiric data the simulation generates and assess the quality of the inference mechanism.
+With causality known by stipulation _a priori_, we can then observe the empiric data the simulation generates _a posteriori_ and assess the quality of the inference mechanism.
 We can judge how good the inference mechanism from student achievement to school performance really is - in our model at least.

 The purpose of this simulation is therefore not to explain or predict the real world but to create a yard stick by which we can judge our causal inferences in the real world.
 The model simplifies and abstracts away all possible confounding causes of student performance.
 Importantly, it eliminates any errors when measuring student performance and stipulates that schooling is the _only_ cause of changes in student performance [^note-only].
 This creates ideal conditions for assessing the quality of our second order judgements - the inference from student achievement to school performances.